6 Best Pregnancy Supplements For a First Time Mom

 Osteocalcin helps regulate the uptake and release of calcium and other minerals in bone, which is essential for maintaining the structural integrity of bone.

-Therefore, getting enough vitamin K during pregnancy may help to support the proper absorption and utilization of minerals, including calcium and magnesium, which are essential for fetal bone development and overall health.
+Therefore, getting enough vitamin K during pregnancy may help support the proper absorption and utilization of minerals, including calcium and magnesium, essential for fetal bone development and overall health.

 I loved it so much that I still use it for daily ritual supplementation.